TheSeaweedMonster/SeraphAsm/README.md

 # Release Notes

-Currently, compilation for x86 assembly is finished, and x64 is <br>
+Currently, compilation for x86 and x64 assembly is finished.
-under development but mostly supported.<br>
+However x64 may need some further refinement and testing.<br>

-Please report any problems or incorrect outputs<br>
+Please report any problems or incorrect output.<br>
-It's highly appreciated and allows me to improve the output.<br>
+It's highly appreciated and it allows me to make improvements.<br>

 # Pros/Cons